AP+STA mode on Raspberry Pi 5

 rsn_pairwise=CCMP

-sudo systemctl enable hostapd.service
+systemctl enable hostapd.service

 # /etc/systemd/network/20-br0.netdev